Nymphalidae: Morphology

 The forewings have the submedial vein (vein 1) unbranched and in one subfamily forked near the base; the medial vein has three branches, veins 2, 3, and 4; veins 5 and 6 arise from the points of junction of the discocellulars; the subcostal vein and its continuation beyond the apex of cell, vein 7, has never more than four branches, veins 8–11; 8 and 9 always arise from vein 7, 10, and 11 sometimes from vein 7 but more often free, i.e., given off by the subcostal vein before apex of the cell.

 The hindwings have internal (1a) and precostal veins.
 The cell in both wings is closed or open, often closed in the fore, open in the hindwing.
 The dorsal margin of the hindwing is channelled to receive the abdomen in many of the forms.

 The antennae always have two grooves on the underside; the club is variable in shape.
 Throughout the family, the front pair of legs in the male, and with three exceptions (Libythea, Pseudergolis, and Calinaga) in the female also, is reduced in size and functionally impotent; in some, the atrophy of the forelegs is considerable, e.g., the Danainae and Satyrinae.
 In many of the forms of these subfamilies, the forelegs are kept pressed against the underside of the thorax, and are in the male often very inconspicuous.

+Distribution and habitat

+Several species within the Nymphalidae family have exhibited notable phenological shifts, such as earlier spring emergence, in response to rising global temperatures.
+These shifts reflect evolutionary plasticity, but they may also lead to mismatches with host plant availability and pollination networks, potentially impacting long-term survival and ecological roles.